Dineshkumar200/SA-C-GENDER-CLASSIFIER/README.md

 ```
 /*
 Program to implement
-Developed by   : Kumaravel V
+Developed by   : Dineshkumar V
-RegisterNumber :  212220230027
+RegisterNumber :  212220230013
 */
 ```